Comilla Modern High School

 Comilla Modern High School (কুমিল্লা মডার্ণ হাই স্কুল) is a combined school in Comilla, a city in Bangladesh.
 It was established in 1993.
 It is situated in Nazrul avenue.
 The Education Institute Identification Number (EIIN) of the school is 105767.

 History

 The school, in the centre of Comilla, was established in 1992.
 The school was established in 155 sotok area.
 The official study session was started in 1993.
-Although there is a doubt about the founder.
-According to Md.
-Abdur Rauf (Chairman of Comilla Adarsha Sadar Upazila & President of Bangladesh College Teachers' Association), the founder of the school is Late Mohammad Abdul Kuddus, Ekushey Padak Winner.
-But Afzal Khan's name is written on the school's signboard.
+Adv.
+Afzal Khan is the founder of the school.
+He is also founder of Afzal Khan Jalua Para Girls High School and 15 others school, College and Mosque.

 Initially the school conducted only one shift.
 From 1997 two shifts were introduced: morning and day.
 Presently morning shift is for girls' and day shift is for boys'.
 Each shift is headed by an assistant head master.
 5,123 students are studying in the school with 112 teachers.
 The number of teachers in morning shift are 54 and in day shift are 60.
 Morning shift starts in 7:00 am up to 12:00 pm then day shift continues in 12.30 pm up to 5.30 pm.